-- Lean forwards, supporting yourself with your other arm. - Swing your operated arm forwards and backwards gently, similar to a pendulum. - Do this 20 times.
+- Lean forwards, supporting yourself with your other arm. - Swing your operated arm forwards and backwards gently, similar to a pendulum. - · Do this 20 times.

 You will be shown further exercises at your outpatient physiotherapy appointment or your clinic appointment.
-If you have any questions, please contact the physiotherapists listed in the contact details on the next page.
+If you have any questions, please contact the physiotherapists listed in the contact details below.